Get the Latest Info

 Support for businesses that were required to shut down or significantly restrict service due to provincial public health measures.
 For more information, visit the Provincial website.

-In January 2021, applications will open for the new Ontario Small Business Support Grant, which will help small businesses that are required to close or significantly restrict services under the Provincewide Shutdown.
+Second round applications will open for the new Ontario Small Business Support Grant, which will help small businesses that are required to close or significantly restrict services under the Provincewide Shutdown.
+If you applied and received funds in the first round, you will automatically receive that same amount again.

 The business must demonstrate they experienced a revenue decline of at least 20% when comparing monthly revenue in April 2019 and April 2020.